<img alt="" src="https://secure.hiss3lark.com/182136.png" style="display:none;">

 A HubSpot workflow is a tool inside of HubSpot that allows you to automate parts of your marketing, sales, and customer service efforts.

 Each workflow is made up of triggers that start them, followed by actions that they automatically perform.
+(Occasionally you may want a workflow that's only activated manually, but mostly you'll use triggers)

 By automating repetitive tasks, HubSpot workflows free up valuable time, allowing your team to focus on more important tasks, such as building relationships and closing deals.